 We’re working towards a new team model in the Dundonald Kids ministry, read on for what’s happening and some FAQs

-Building on the fantastic gospel work amongst our children at Dundonald we want to move away from a rota-orientated model to a team-based ministry.
+Building on the fantastic gospel work amongst our children at Dundonald we are moving away from a rota-orientated model of ministry to a team-based model of ministry.

 Why are we doing this?

 The goal in Dundonald Kids & Youth is to grow lifelong disciples of Jesus through faithful bible teaching in relationship with the church family.

 For a growing church like ours, we think the most effective way to grow lifelong disciples of Jesus from all nations is through consistent relationships (week by week) and community between trained leaders and the children in their groups.
 This is the pattern we are given in the bible and so, we want to move away from a rota system, which often involves change and instability, to dedicated, trained teams who are serving at a different congregation to the one they usually attend.